yaroslaff/sql-export/README.md

 `sql-export` can generate thousands .md files with YAML frontmatter based on content from mysql database in few seconds.

+MySQL/MariaDB (default), PostgreSQL and SQLite3 databases are supported.
+For sqlite3 use filename as DBNAME.

 ## Usage

 ### Export SQL query to one JSON list or file